This post was updated on 16 September 2021

 Whatever you do, choose the company carefully because they will be transporting your precious belongings, and they will have a big impact on how stressful (or not) moving day is for you.

 One mistake a lot of people make when they are moving house is to think they have to do everything alone.
-At the very least you should be asking friends and family to help you out in return for plenty of favours, tea and biscuits.
-If you have the budget you can also hire people to do pretty much anything you need doing.
+At the very least you should be asking friends and family to help you out in return for plenty of favours (tea, biscuits and maybe a shopping trip in your new neighbourhood).
+If you have the budget, you can also hire people to do pretty much anything you need doing.
 London is the place for personal services so if you want the garden landscaping or the house decorating before your arrival, if you want your car parking in a private garage, or your children with a nanny for the day, all of those services are available to you.

 Moving To Notting Hill: The Perfect Choice For Anyone Looking To Live In A Beautiful, Lively Area